kbseah/phylogenomics-tools/README.md

 Use the script `counts_table_checker.pl` to make a list of genes that are present in all genomes and only in single copy.
 Bear in mind that the more genomes you add to your analysis, the fewer will meet this criteria because of missing data, misprediction, etc.

-In future, intend to implement new scripts which can deal with missing genes.

 Make a plain text list of marker names to be used for subsequent phylogenetic analysis: ANALYSIS_MARKERS

 ## 4. Reorganize the Fasta files by marker gene